-SightMonitor II is a Windows-based site management and target display tool for 4th Generation SightLogix devices.
+SightMonitor II is a Windows-based site management and target display tool for 4th Generation and later SightLogix devices.

 SightMonitor offers two key functions:

 - Site-wide management: A single interface to apply site-wide tasks, including firmware upgrades, assigning/moving devices from one site to another, performing backups, and directly accessing each device’s WebConfig page.

 - Live target display: Targets detected by SightSensors are overlaid on an aerial image of the site to visually show their location as they move within SightSensor detection zones.
 (Note: This functionality requires that each device be calibrated using the GPS Calibration method in WebConfig).